thumbor/awesome-thumbor/CONTRIBUTING.md

 ## Improve markdown generation

 If you like to contribute to or share suggestions regarding the markdown generation, please refer to the [best-of-generator](https://github.com/best-of-lists/best-of-generator) repository.

-## Create your own best-of list

-If you want to create your own best-of list, we strongly recommend to follow [this guide](https://github.com/best-of-lists/best-of/blob/main/create-best-of-list.md).
-With this guide, it will only take about 3 minutes to get you started.
-It is already set-up to automatically run the best-of generator via our Github Action and includes other useful template files.

 ## Code of Conduct